snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/plugins/index.md

 The mobile trackers provide a plugin architecture that allows new functionality to be added to the trackers.
 There are several Snowplow maintained plugins, however you are also free to build your own or leverage community plugins too.

-Plugins provide the ability to intercept tracked events in order to enrich them with additional entities or just to inspect them.
+Plugins provide the ability to intercept tracked events in order to enrich them with additional entities, filter them or just to inspect them.
-To implement this, they contain two extension points:
+To implement this, they contain three extension points:

 1. `entities` callback which can return context entities to enrich events before they are tracked.
 The callback is passed the tracked event object to be enriched.
+2. `filter` callback that returns true or false in order to decide whether to track a given event or not.
+The callback is passed the tracked event object.
-2. `afterTrack` callback which can be used to inspect final tracked events.
+3. `afterTrack` callback which can be used to inspect final tracked events.
 The passed event object contains all its properties as well as context entities.

 ## Creating a custom plugin